SatyamSetia/MyReads/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
-    ├── App.css # Styles for your app.
-Feel free to customize this as you desire.
+    ├── App.css # Styles for app.
-    ├── App.js # This is the root of your app.
-Contains static HTML right now.
+    ├── App.js # This is the root of app.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├── BookDetail.js # Component for rendering each instance of Book.
+    ├── BookMainPage.js # Component for main page of the app with three shelves and button for search page on it.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── BookSearch.js # Component for search page with input bar on top with a back arrow button to return on BookMainPage ├── BookShelf.js # Component for rendering each shelf.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg